kasim666/MoltiniOSTutorial/Tutorial/index.md

 }
 ```

-We are going add a function to `LoginController` to perform the actually login.
+We are going add a function to `LoginController` to perform the actual log in.
 ```
 class LoginController: UIViewController {
     // ...